tiantianhan/maya_py_tools/README.md

 # Maya python tools
 Python tools for Maya.

+## loadSubstanceMaps.py
+Browse for a folder containing Substance Painter texture maps and import as an aiStandardSurface.

 ## lockit.py and unlockit.py
 Simple scripts for the shelf to lock and unlock the translation, rotation and scale of selected objects.
 Motivation: useful for reference objects